4hkut/MazeSolverProject/README.md

 # MazeSolverProject
-Maze-Solver project using both Stacks and Queues for DFS and BFS traversal.
+Maze-Solver project using both Stacks and Queues for DFS and BFS traversal in C++.